Art in Place

 In response to isolation and social distancing measures necessitated by COVID-19, Gungahlin Arts put out a call-out for artist with a strong connection to the Gungahlin region to spend some time reflecting and creating works for presentation within their local community in 2021 – once we can physically come together again.

-Artists who live and work within a particular community have a unique understanding of place, and Art in Place will draw on this knowledge to create a series of works which allow the wider community to develop a deeper connection to the place they call home.
+Artists who live and work within a particular community have a unique understanding of place, and Art in Place drew on this knowledge to create a series of works which allow the wider community to develop a deeper connection to the place they call home.

-Five artists have been selected to participate in the program and share their unique take on Gungahlin and its surrounds.
-Gungahlin Arts is providing artist fees and project support to share these works with the community when it is possible and safe to do so.
+Five artists were selected to participate in the program and share their unique take on Gungahlin and its surrounds.
+Gungahlin Arts supported the artists with and artist fee, mentoring opportunities, technical, conceptual and production assistance.
+Each project was presented as part of the celebrate Gungahlin Festival in March 2021.

 James Batchelor is a choreographer and performer whose work is known for its visual clarity, architectural sensitivity to space and rhythmic playfulness.